ISO 20022 XML transition

 What is ISO 20022?

-What makes ISO 20022 special is its use of Extensible Markup Language (XML), which provides a common language for systems and people to exchange information about financial business.
-ISO 20022 uses common message components that are reusable in other message formats, enabling payment systems to customize data elements to meet their unique needs.
+ISO 20022 is a strategic financial industry initiative to replace proprietary message formats with a standard format and definition of data elements.
+It provides a common language for systems and people to exchange information about financial business.
+ISO 20022 components are also reusable in other message formats, enabling payment systems to customize data elements to meet their unique needs.

 Why is it important?